dr-jts/crunchyblog/pgfs-cql/index.md

 ```
 Conditions can be combined with the boolean operators `AND`,`OR` and `NOT`.

+CQL also defines syntax for spatial and temporal filters.
+We'll discuss those in a future blog post.

 ## Filtering with CQL

 A CQL expression can be used in a `pg_featureserv` request in the `filter` parameter.